-Are you Protestant?
-Or, are you sincerely inquiring about the Protestant faith?
+Christian and Theologically Protestant?
+Or, sincerely inquiring about the Protestant faith?
 Welcome to Christforums the Christian Protestant community.
-You'll need to register in order to post your comments on your favorite topics and subjects.
-Register in less than a minute, it is simple, fast, and free!
-We hope you enjoy your fellowship here!
+You'll first need to register in order to join our community.
+Create or respond to threads on your favorite topics and subjects.
+Registration takes less than a minute, it's simple, fast, and free!
+Enjoy the fellowship!

 Christforums' StaffRegister now